 About Millennium Partners

-Each property is unique in character and design—luxurious residential environments surrounded by beautiful places to work, shop, exercise and be entertained.
-The result is a collection of assets beyond compare.
+Each Millennium property is unique in character and design—luxurious residential environments surrounded by beautiful places to work, work out, shop and be entertained.

-Millennium Partners has developed over 2,000 luxury condominiums, eight five-star hotels, two extended-stay luxury hotels, 1,200,000 square feet of office space, 1,000,000 square feet of retail space, 3,750 parking spaces, four Loews Cineplex theaters and six magnificent health clubs.
+Millennium Partners has developed more than 2,900 luxury condominiums, eight five-star hotels, two extended-stay luxury hotels, 1,200,000 square feet of office space, 1,000,000 square feet of retail space, 3,750 parking spaces, five Loews Cineplex theaters and five magnificent health clubs.
 Today, Millennium Partners owns and operates an impressive portfolio worth over $4 billion.

 Christopher M. Jeffries